before you hire an employee

 One of the best things a small business can take from corporate America is the practice of having a job description for every employee.

-This is because when you have one it is easier to find the right person for the role that needs to be done and they know what they will be responsible for.
+This is because when you have one, it is easier to find the right person for the role that needs to be done, and they know what they will be responsible for.

 Start by creating a list of everything that you need help with.
 Be as detailed as possible.
 Don’t just say I need help with social media.
-Put into writing exactly what parts of social media that you need help with.
+Put into writing exactly what parts of social media you need help with.

-Are they going to manage Twitter, Facebook and Instagram?
+Are they going to manage Twitter, Facebook, and Instagram?
 Are they creating the posts?
 Are they scheduling the posts?
 Are they creating all the images needed?
 Are they tracking the engagement and ROI?
 Get as detailed as possible.

-After you have created your list of things you need help with divide the list into specific jobs that you would like to hire for.
-For example you might have a social media position, an accountant position and a project manager.
+After you have created your list of things you need help with, divide the list into specific jobs that you would like to hire for.
+For example, you might have a social media position, an accountant position, and a project manager.

 Create Processes